 Remember the Golden Rule: One Keyword Per Page

-Last, but not least, remember to set only one main keyword for each page of your website.
+Last, but not least, remember to focus on one main keyword for each page of your website.
 Although it is tempting to rank for as many keywords as you can, don’t do it.
+Stick with the topic of the page.
 Overstuffing your content with keywords will actually hurt your Google page ranking.
 In this case, less is more.